-- Organisation commitments and planning refers to any aid transparency commitments an organisation has made, alongside any planning documents published by them or their parent organisations (including national governments) where applicable. - Finance and budgets refers to data published, which allows anyone else to follow the money; from the total budget of a given organisation down to individual transactions for each development activity. - Project attributes refers to descriptive, non-financial data on development activities.
-This includes project titles and descriptions, as well as information needed for project monitoring such as sub-national locations or sectors. - Joining-up development data refers to the diverse nature of flows, activities and actors within the development sector and the need for the data to be linked and connected to provide a full picture for the user. - Performance refers to data and documents that are essential to assess whether a project is or has achieved its development objectives for example, reviews and evaluations.
+- Organisation commitments and planning refers to aid transparency commitments an organisation has made, alongside planning documents published by them or their parent organisations (including national governments) where applicable. - Finance and budgets refers to data published, which allow data users to follow the money, from the total budget of a given organisation down to individual transactions for each development activity. - Project attributes refers to descriptive, non-financial data on development activities.
+This includes project titles and descriptions, as well as information needed for project monitoring such as sub-national locations and sectors. - Joining-up development data refers to the diverse nature of flows, activities and actors within the development sector and the need for the data to be linked and connected to provide a full picture for the user. - Performance refers to data and documents that are essential to assess whether a project is or has achieved its development aims for example, reviews and evaluations, objectives and results.